 Address: 200 & 227 West 27th Street

-The buildings were a shift in style from their two predecessors, unadorned marble forming a massive two-block-long limestone wall on Seventh Avenue.
+The buildings were a shift in style from their two predecessors, unadorned marble forming a massive two-block long limestone wall on Seventh Avenue.
 The top three floors were predominantly windowless and jutted out over the sidewalk, with a small arcade on either side of the 27th street entranceway below the top four floors that spanned the street.
 The building's design was monotonous but succeeded in anchoring the campus, providing a notable gateway to the block-long campus.
 Although 27th street was not completely pedestrianized, it was closed to through traffic during the day, providing more of a campus feel despite being in the middle of a dense metropolis.
 The buildings were not well received, but did succeed in giving the school a presence in the neighborhood, more so than if they had continued constructing smaller buildings of differing styles along the block.

-Over the next decade, the school was unable to buy out the entire block, instead, renting space in neighboring buildings such as 236 West 27th, on the south-west end of the block.
-They did build one more residence hall, this time by a different architect, Henry George Greene, at 210 West 27th Street.
-The plain beige brick tower strayed from the concrete, limestone and aluminum structures of De Young & Moscowitz.
+Over the next decade, the school was unable to buy out the entire block; instead, renting space in neighboring buildings such as 236 West 27th, on the south-west end of the block.
+They did build one more residence hall, this time choosing a different architect, Henry George Greene, at 210 West 27th Street.
+Greene’s plain beige brick tower strayed from the concrete, limestone and aluminum structures of De Young & Moscowitz.
 In the following decade, two more infill masonry structures were constructed by Kevin Hom + Andrew Goldman Architects.
-While the architects likely intended to deviate from De Young & Moscowitz who already grappled with a common design theme, the new tower further solidified the campus as a hodgepodge of mid-century modernist architectural styles that to this day fail to provide the school a with a singular identity.
+While the architects likely intended to deviate from De Young & Moscowitz who had already grappled with a common design theme, the new tower further solidified the campus as a hodgepodge of mid-century modernist architectural styles that to this day fail to provide the school a with a singular identity.